BuilderIO/perf-experiments/README.md

 # Perf Experiments

-This is a repo to host pages to run performance tests against them with [PageSpeed Insights](https://pagespeed.web.dev/)
+This is a repo to host pages to run performance tests against them with [PageSpeed Insights](https://pagespeed.web.dev/).

+This also serves as a good example of using Astro + Builder.io via our [Qwik API](https://www.builder.io/c/docs/qwik-api)

 ## Setup